renovatebot/renovate/docs/usage/configuration-options.md

 Supports GitHub-only.

-The primary reason to use this option is because commits will then be signed automatically, including if authenticating as an app.
+The primary reason to use this option is because commits will then be signed automatically if authenticating as an app.

 ## postUpdateOptions